mkarpiarz/cloud-native-docs/gpu-operator/amazon-eks.rst

 To overcome the limitations with the first approach, you can create a node group for your cluster.
 Configure the node group with instance types that have NVIDIA GPUs and use an AMI with an operating system that the GPU Operator supports.
+The Operator does not support a mix of some nodes running Amazon Linux 2 and others running a supported operating system in the same cluster.

 In this case, the Operator manages the lifecycle of all the operands, including the NVIDIA GPU driver containers.